Eat and meet

 Still as popular as ever, 3 Nagas presents a menu of truly refined Lao food (without the offal) in a heritage-listed setting.
 While the prices are more typical of New York than Luang Prabang, the presentation and quality are first-rate and it’s an experience you won’t soon forget.
 Staff are highly knowledgeable about the menu and can recommend dishes featuring in-season local ingredients.
 These days the restaurant is split across two buildings across the road from one another, but the menu is the same.
 One side is set in a casual garden with candlelit tables while the other is in an old colonial building.
 On our most recent visit we noticed that drink prices were excessive, with a simple bottle of local water costing in excess of $4 after a 21% tax was added.
 In fact, this 21% tax is added across the entire menu which is an anomaly in Laos.
 It’s especially disheartening given that headline prices are already quite high for Laos.
 Still, this is one of the best places in Luang Prabang to eat for the traveller who isn’t on a tight budget.

-In a colonial-chic building with bamboo shades and hardwood tables, L'Elephant is a longstanding favourite.
-They serve both Western and Lao cuisine, but on our lunchtime visit the aroma of baking bread was definitely stronger than that of chilli.
-French fare like frogs' legs and steak tartare grace the menu, but equally popular are their degustation menus of Lao cuisine.
+In a colonial-chic building with bamboo shades and hardwood tables, L’Elephant is a longstanding favourite.
+This French bistro serves both Western and Lao cuisine, but on our lunchtime visit the aroma of baking bread was definitely stronger than that of chilli.
+French fare like frogs’ legs and steak tartare grace the menu, but equally popular are their degustation menus of Lao cuisine.
 Some dishes are traditional like lemongrass pork, while desserts like ginger ice cream are their own creation.
-The ambience is sophisticated and there's an extensive liste du vin.
-It's an expensive restaurant by Lao standards with the cheapest set menu starting at 180,000 kip and rising sharply from there.
-Still, it's a popular restaurant and has a great reputation.
+The ambience is sophisticated and there’s an extensive liste du vin.
+It’s an expensive restaurant by Lao standards with the cheapest set menu starting at 180,000 kip and rising sharply from there.
+Still, it’s a popular restaurant and has a great reputation and consistently good service.

 It’s hard to recommend one riverside restaurant over the others, but we do think the one directly across from View Khem Khong Guesthouse is better than most.
 The menu is not as extensive as some of its competition, but they do traditional and local dishes very well.
 Highly recommended are the Luang Prabang sausage, Mekong river weed, and laap, a salad of minced meat and herbs.
 They can make a vegetarian version using fried tofu, but you’re better off with the Luang Prabang vegetable salad instead.
 The number of local people eating here is evidence of their authenticity and fair price and, of course, there’s a great view.
 Don’t confuse this place with a nearby restaurant called View Keamkong Restaurant.

 A slice of Paris in Laos, lovely bistro Couleur Cafe is set on the Nam Khan side of the peninsula.
 Run by a French expat, the menu is a mix of French and Lao dishes ranging from French favourites like filet mignon to regional fare like steamed fish with coconut.
-Even more compelling than the elegantly presented food is Couleur's atmosphere which, like its cuisine, gracefully mixes Asian influences with upscale French flavour.
-There's a long list of imported wines and be sure to save room for dessert.
-Moderately priced.
+Even more compelling than the elegantly presented food is Couleur’s atmosphere which, like its cuisine, gracefully mixes Asian influences with upscale French flavour.
+Their river patio has one of the best views of the Nam Khan.
+There’s a long list of imported wines and be sure to save room for dessert.
+Moderate to expensive.

 One of the best East-meets-West places in town, Blue Lagoon offers top-notch cuisine in a lush garden setting.
-The menu is eclectic, borrowing from Asian classics and European delights, all artfully prepared and presented.
-Standouts include the steaks, made from the highest quality local beef, and the eggplant gratin.
+The Lao chef was trained in Switzerland and not surprising, the menu highlights both Lao classics and European delights all artfully prepared and presented.
+Standouts include the steaks, made from the highest quality local beef, and the Swiss dishes like chicken schnitzel and heart-attack inducing Aelplermagaronen, a pasta bake of penne, cream, bacon, potato and Emmental cheese — ideal for Luang Prabang’s frigid nights in December and January.
 Staff are chatty and known for pampering their guests and, once the wine starts flowing, the evening hours fly by.
 This level of service comes at a price, with main dishes ranging from 50,000 to 140,000 kip.
-It's a worthwhile splurge if you have the funds and they do take credit cards.
+It’s a worthwhile splurge if you have the funds and they do take credit cards.

 Asian and Indian